-We all struggle to find niches when trying to get into the coaching game.
+We all struggle to find our niches.
 But is it really that hard?

 In 2010, Gillette blades dominated the market at 70 per cent.

 Six years later, they were down to 54%

 How can Gillette get back into the game?

 Phil Masiello is one of the reasons why Gillette is losing market share.
 Masiello founded 800razors.com and sales at his company were up to about $2 million annually before he sold it.
 However, Masiello is only one among many competitors.